 Table 3-8: Expected Total System Load Growth Across Scenarios

 Load growth under poor economic conditions is expected to be around 1.4% annually over the forecast period while load growth under good economic conditions is expected to be around 1.8% annually.
-The cumulative effect of high growth over 20 years could result in additional load of 20 million therms while low growth will result in load 17 million therms less than predicted in the medium growth scenario.
+The cumulative effect of high growth over 20 years could result in additional load of 20 million therms while low growth will result in a load with 17 million therms less than predicted in the medium growth scenario.